ZachBeta/neural_rps/README.md

 This project implements a neural network agent that learns to play Rock Paper Scissors using reinforcement learning.
 The agent uses a Proximal Policy Optimization (PPO) algorithm to learn optimal strategies against a random opponent.

+Additionally, the project includes an AlphaGo-style implementation for Tic-Tac-Toe that demonstrates the core principles of the AlphaGo algorithm in a simpler environment.

 ## Features

 - Neural network implementation with one hidden layer